st-monica-naturescape/st-monica-naturescape.github.io/_pages/donations.md

 You can add to cart as many donation values as you care to contribute.

 Please note that in order for a donation receipt to be issued and recognition to be provided, the
-<a href="">following form</a> will need to accompany your donation.
+<a href="/images/donate.pdf">following form</a> will need to accompany your donation.
 If you are sending the form to school with a
 student, please ensure that the envelope is clearly marked “Naturescape".
 Thank you!

 Donation receipts will be issued by ECSD once per calendar year, likely in February.